Skip to content

 Braze allows you to track how often users perform specific actions, conversion events, after receiving a campaign.
 You can specify any of the following actions as a conversion event:

-You can allow up to a 30-day window during which a conversion will be counted if the user takes the specified action.
-While Braze automatically tracks opens and clicks for your campaign, you may wish to set the conversion event to be when a user opens or clicks on an email address to take advantage of Braze’s Intelligent Selection feature.
+You can allow up to a 30-day window during which Braze counts a conversion if the user takes the specified action.
+While Braze tracks opens and clicks automatically, you may set the conversion event to an open or click to use Intelligent Selection.

 If you haven’t done so already, complete the remaining sections of your Canvas components.
 For further details on how build out the rest of your Canvas, implement multivariate testing and Intelligent Selection, and more, refer to the Build your Canvas step of our Canvas documentation.